Alert, Strong, Loyal

 Bathing them is also an infrequent task, as over bathing is unhealthy for both their skin and coat.
 Most owners suggest washing only as needed.

-Owners recommend brushing at least 2-3 times a week.
+Owners recommend brushing at least 2-3 times a week, with a dog-specific toothpaste, NOT a human toothpaste.

 Another important part of the grooming process is making sure a dog’s nails aren’t too long.
 If a dog’s nails get to be too long, they may dig in and become uncomfortable.